crisdanrodriguez/continuous-testing-gc/README.md

 The repository includes:

-- a portable GitHub Actions workflow for running tests on pushes and pull requests
+- A portable GitHub Actions workflow for running tests on pushes and pull requests
-- a small `tests/` suite that covers the current data manipulation helpers
+- A small `tests/` suite that covers the current data manipulation helpers
-- sample input and sample test output files kept outside the repository root
+- Sample input and sample test output files kept outside the repository root

 Before opening a pull request, run: